reinhart1010/nix/docs/en/linux/avahi-browse.md

 ---
 # avahi-browse

-Displays services and hosts exposed on the local network via mDNS/DNS-SD.
+Display services and hosts exposed on the local network via mDNS/DNS-SD.
 Avahi is compatible with Bonjour (Zeroconf) found in Apple devices.
 More information: <https://www.avahi.org/>.